dankunis/ps_os_2020/exercise08/README.md

 In the file [example_output.log](example_output.log) you can find the output produced by our own reference implementations for each algorithm.
 Feel free to use this as a guide for what output your system might produce.
+Note that algorithms that use randomness (i.e., lottery scheduling) might produce different results on your machine (depending on your OS, C standard library version and so on).

 Here you can see the example output produced for our FCFS implementation: